skamansam/pSaMS/README.md

 About MeApps
 ------------

-A little while after creating SaMS, I heard about a new trend called "web logs," or just "blogging."
+A little while after creating SaMS, I heard about a new trend called "web logs," or just "blogs."
 I could not find any good free blogging software, so I wrote my own, called "MeBlog."
 MeBlog used a flat-file backend as a database, so it could be used on any basic web server with only Perl support.
 The added advantage is you could read the entries without the need for any special software.

 MeBlog led to more adventurous apps, including MeStart, a fully customizable start page in the vein of Google Home.
-All these and more can be found
+All these and more [can be found here](http://rbe.homeip.net/content/projects/MeApps/).

 pSaMS Features
 --------------

 ### Theme API

-You can add your own theme assets, under app/assets/*/theme/theme_name/ and use the
+For now, you can add your own theme assets, under app/assets/*/theme/theme_name/ and use the

 ### Themes to get you started

+*These themes have not bwwn implemented yet.*

 pSaMS comes with several themes.
 One theme, "Bubbly Blue," is the design for my old site.
 One theme is not really a theme, but a basic template (not finished).
 The last theme is a clean and simple grayscale theme.